martiadrogue/frontendskeleton/README.md

 8000, to watch HTML like a real web page.
 And there is another server listening pot 35729 which reload browser each time a file changes.

-#### CLEAN

-As its name says that task remove from working directory all generated files.
+-   **CLEAN**: As its name says that task remove from working directory all generated files.
 It's executed each time a CSS, JS or image is updated or created.

-#### LESS

-Compile source.less file into css build.css.
+-   **LESS**: Compile source.less file into css build.css.
 CSS rules are in readable state.

-#### SASS

-Compile source.sass file into css build.css.
+-   **SASS**: Compile source.sass file into css build.css.
 CSS rules are in readable state.
 So, you must use LESS or SASS, not both at same time.
 If its the case you must update Gruntfile.js.

-#### CSS

-Concatenate all CSS files and then minify result located where HTML pages are looking for.
+-   **CSS**: Concatenate all CSS files and then minify result located where HTML pages are looking for.

-#### JS

-Concatenate all JS files.
+-   **JS**: Concatenate all JS files.
 And then move it to the place where HTML pages are looking for.
-Also Move libraries and JSONs to the place where HTML pages are looking for.
+Also Move libraries and JSONs to the same place.
 Then remove all "use strict"; declarations and create one at the beginning of the file.

-#### IMG

-Al images are compressed and move to the place where HTML pages are looking for.
+-   **IMG**: Al images are compressed and move to the place where HTML pages are looking for.

 ### Distribution Tasks

 That tasks are called when front-end developer thinks it's time.
 Tasks are the same on most of the cases, except both of them.

-#### LESS

-Change Base color of application to distinct clearly development to distribution design.
+-   **LESS**: Change Base color of application to distinct clearly development to distribution design.
 The, add browser prefixes at CSS statements.

-#### JS

-Change Variable names.
+-   **JS**: Change Variable names.
 Uglify all JS files.
 And Remove comments.

 ## Useful Notes